|

 in London, it is a novel which interweaves political intrigue,

-of history are played out in the struggles of individual human
+history are played out in the struggles of individual human lives.

-lives.
-But its true subject is perhaps the role of narration
+But its true subject is perhaps the role of narration and the

 Back to top